In-House Delivery: Why It’s the Best Choice for Your Business

 We’ve seen the same trends with businesses that use OptimoRoute for their in-house delivery.
-Our customers saw the amount of food/groceries they delivered more than triple from February to May 2020 when measured against pre-COVID-19 baselines.

 Topics covered in this article include